glae/if_exceed_speed_limits_then_lower_music/README.md

-# Excess speed limits = lower music volume
+# If exceed speed limits then lower music volume
 ## Goal
 This is an Android prototype application aiming to encourage a driver to respect speed limits, by reducing music volume when exceeding speed limit.
 It uses GPS and data connection.